HKUGenAI/InnoWingHomepage/readme.md

 3. Enter email: genai.innowing@gmail.com
 4. Finish login by clicking the verification link sent to our email

-Then simply run `npm run deploy`, when asked "Link to existing project?" answer yes and choose "innowing-homepage"
+Then simply run `npm run deploy`, if asked "Link to existing project?" answer yes and choose "innowing-homepage"

 ### Editing Metadata